-IANA is responsible for the operation and maintenance of a number of key aspects of the DNS, including the root zone, and the .int and .arpa domains.
+We operate and maintain of a number of key aspects of the DNS, including the root zone, and the .int and .arpa domains.

 The DNS Root Zone

-IANA is the global coordinator of the DNS root.
 The root is the upper-most part of the DNS hierarchy, and involves delegating administrative responsibility of “top-level domains”, which are the last segment of a domain name, such as .com, .uk and .nz.
-Part of this task includes evaluating requests to change the operators of country code domains, as well as day-to-day maintenance of the details of the existing operators.
+Part of our tasks includes evaluating requests to change the operators of country code domains, as well as day-to-day maintenance of the details of the existing operators.

 The .arpa domain is used internally by Internet protocols, such as for reverse mapping of IP addresses, and delivery of ENUM phone number mapping.
-IANA administers this domain in close liaison with the Internet Architecture Board, which has policy responsibility for .arpa.
+We administer this domain in close liaison with the Internet Architecture Board, which has policy responsibility for .arpa.

 IDN Practices Repository

 To help foster the deployment of Internationalised Domain Names (IDNs), a repository of “IDN tables” which document the permissable characters for different languages and scripts provided for registration by different top-level domain registries.
 The repository is informative, and designed for information sharing.